-Despite the complicated regulatory framework for financial instruments in the EU, and especially in Slovakia, SIH made substantial progress in 2020 in managing NDF II and implementing financial instruments.
-At the end of 2020, we had invested more than 82.1% of all the available and contracted funds managed by NDF II.2 This indicator amounted to 53.4% last year and it should be noted that we achieved a favourable result, despite another significant increase in the overall allocation, which exceeded one billion euro.
-This is proof of the intensive investment activities of our team in 2020 and previous years.
-Other allocations for financial instruments amounting to 11.6% of available funds of NDF II. were in an advanced stage of investment at the end of 2020.3 Almost 94% of available funds managed by NDF II. were reinvested at the end of 2020, or were in an advanced stage of investment.
+SIH made substantial progress in 2021 in managing NDF II as regards implementing financial instruments.
+At the end of 2021, we had invested more than 85.3% of all the available and contracted funds managed by NDF II (in the previous year: 82.1%).
+Other allocations for financial instruments amounting to 8.0% of available funds of NDF II. were in an advanced stage of investment at the end of 2021.
+Almost 93.3% of available funds managed by NDF II. were reinvested at the end of 2021, or were in an advanced stage of investment.

 1 In this context, reinvestment means an investment in an end beneficiary for our direct investments, or an investment in a financial intermediary for our indirect investments.
-In this context, available funds are those that SIH/NDF II, were authorised to implement in 2020.
+In this context, available funds are those that SIH/NDF II. were authorised to implement in 2020.